- How to Choose a Hitch-Mounted Carrier for Your Power Wheelchair or Scooter

-Manual Hitch-Mount Carriers
+Manual Hitch-Mounted Carriers

-Electric Hitch-Mount Carriers
+Electric Hitch-Mounted Carriers

-- What are the dimensions of your power wheelchair or power scooter?
+What are the dimensions of your power wheelchair or scooter?
 Measure the length, width (from outside tire to outside tire) and the total weight, including the batteries.
 Many carriers have a lift capacity of at least 350 lbs, but you should check the specifications of the particular lift you are considering.